ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 3: Windows Active Directory Server EC2 Instance Deployment and Setup/Phase 3 README.md

 In This phase, I will use Terraform to build out a Windows Server EC2 instance that will then be configured to be my Active Directory domain controller for other EC2 instances that will be built in later phases.

 ## 🎯 Main Target Goals for this Phase:
-- Create a security group for our Windows AD Server
+- Create a security group for our Windows AD and Bastion Server
 - Deploy a Windows EC2 domain controller in our private subnet with Terraform
-- Configure this EC2 instance with sufficient CPU/memory to run Active Directory Domain services.
-- Deploy a EC2 Windows Bastion Host to RDP Into the AD EC2
+- Deploy a EC2 Windows Bastion Host to RDP Into the other EC2s in private subnet
-- VPC NACL setup
+- VPC NACL setup for secure subnet communications
 - Install and configure Active Directory services
-- Create a new forest and domain
+- Create a new forest and domain within Active Directory

 ---

 # 🔧 Technology Utilized
 - Terraform
-- AWS EC2 with Windows Server (2022)
+- AWS EC2 with Windows Servers (2022)
 - Private Subnet
-- Route Table with NAT Gateway access
+- NACL (Network Access Control Lists)
 - RDP (Remote Desktop Protocol)
 - Active Directory Domain Services (AD DS)
 ---